 When you lose coverage under a Chevron medical plan, you automatically will be sent a certificate of creditable coverage.
-You may need to provide this certificate of creditable coverage to a new medical plan in which you enroll to reduce or eliminate the time period for which any pre-existing condition exclusions otherwise may apply.
-If you do not receive a certificate of creditable coverage within 10 days of the date your Chevron medical plan coverage terminates, you may request a certificate of creditable coverage by calling Chevron's HR Service Center.
+You may need to provide this certificate of creditable coverage to a new medical plan in which you enroll in order to reduce or eliminate the time period for which any pre-existing condition exclusions otherwise may apply.
+If you do not receive a certificate of creditable coverage within 10 days of the date your Chevron medical plan coverage terminates, please call the HR Service Center.
 Your personal identification number (PIN) will be required when making this request.
 Additionally, you can mail your request to the following address: